BestReviews is reader-supported and may earn an affiliate commission. Details

 Stitching tends to come out.

 Comes with a Fred, Wilma, Barney, and Betty costume.
 Each piece is made to fit standard sizes.
 The Wilma and Betty costumes include an additional necklace and headpiece, and the Fred option also comes with a tie.
-Pieces can be worn individually or with a group.

 The headpiece feels pretty cheap, according to a few reviews.